BeardedInfoSec/AzerothCore-website/README.md

 - Open ports 80 (HTTP) and 443 (HTTPS) on your server.
 - Configure your firewall to allow traffic on these ports and point to your server's IP address or domain.
 - Obtain and install an SSL/TLS certificate to enable HTTPS.

+### Email Configuration

+- **Important**: The password reset functionality will not work without having the Gmail account configured, as it sends the reset link through email.

 ## Security Best Practices